-The Program in Japanese at UVM offers an undergraduate major and minor.
-We offer courses in Japanese language, literature, pop culture and a variety of courses such as history, politics, religion, and art through the Asian Studies Program.
-The language courses are from elementary to advanced levels using the four language skills: speaking, listening, reading and writing.
+UVM's Japanese program offers an undergraduate major and minor.
+We offer courses in Japanese language, literature, pop culture, and a variety of courses such as history, politics, religion, and art.
+The language courses are from elementary to advanced levels using the four language skills: speaking, listening, reading, and writing.

 Changgyun Jay Jang ‘19

-In my second year at UVM, I started taking Japanese courses with curiosity of learning a new language, but I never imagined myself that I would choose Japanese as minor at that time.
-The more I studied Japanese, the more interest I could feel.
-My study abroad experience at Doshisha University in Kyoto and International Christian University in Tokyo had brought me more curiosity about Japanese society and culture.
-It motivated me to learn Japanese even more to communicate better with native speakers.
-After graduation, I started my first career in Tokyo working for a mobile insurance and tech company called Asurion.
-The experience of working in Tokyo was a valuable experience that I will never forget.
-It was a fantastic time to work with Japanese colleagues every day and to feel the true culture of Japan, which I had only learned by video and books.
-When I just started Japanese at UVM, I could never have imagined that I would work in Tokyo after graduation.
-I am originally from South Korea and returned home after working in Tokyo for two years.
-Now I am using the experiences and knowledge I gained at UVM and Tokyo to work for my parents' company, GIB Co., Ltd. I travel to Japan, Germany, and France several times a year to each of these countries.
-It's amazing that Japanese courses at UVM have had a big impact on my life in such a positive way.
+In my second year at UVM, I started taking Japanese courses out of curiosity about learning a new language, but I never imagined that I would choose Japanese as a minor at that time.
+The more I studied Japanese, the more interest I developed.
+My study abroad experiences at Doshisha University in Kyoto and International Christian University in Tokyo deepened my curiosity about Japanese society and culture.
+It motivated me to learn even more Japanese so I could communicate better with native speakers.
+After graduation, I started my first job in Tokyo, working for a mobile insurance and tech company called Asurion.
+Working in Tokyo was a valuable experience that I will never forget.
+It was fantastic to work with Japanese colleagues every day and to experience the true culture of Japan, which I had only learned about through videos and books.

 Clair LeVier '18

 As a student majoring in Japanese at UVM, studying abroad at Kansai Gaidai was the perfect complement to my degree and strengthened both my studies and my experience.
 I was able to grow so much as a person by traveling on my own to a foreign country and learning how to get around.
-Kansai Gaidai offers the perfect environment for an international student, as they have a strong international program and you will be able to meet other students from around the world, as well as become friends with local Japanese students.
-Along with this, the location of the university is perfect as it is right in between the bustling city of Osaka (great night life and shopping) and the beautiful old capital Kyoto, with both cities being easily accessible by train.
-I then attended Aoyama Gakuin in Tokyo for my second semester abroad, and I can honestly say that although both places have a lot to offer, I was glad that I was able to experience the Kansai region and study at Kansai Gaidai.
-While being able to experience all that the Kansai region has to offer, you will be able to improve your language skills tremendously and make friends from around the world.
+Kansai Gaidai offers an ideal environment for international students, as they have a strong international program, allowing you to meet students from around the world and become friends with local Japanese students.
+Additionally, the university's location is perfect, situated right between the bustling city of Osaka (with great nightlife and shopping) and the beautiful old capital of Kyoto, both easily accessible by train.
+I then attended Aoyama Gakuin in Tokyo for my second semester abroad, and I can honestly say that although both places have a lot to offer, I was glad I was able to experience the Kansai region and study at Kansai Gaidai.
+While experiencing all that the Kansai region has to offer, you will significantly improve your language skills and make friends from around the world.

 Danielle Tom '18

-Describing my study abroad experience at Toyo University in the heart (or one of the major arteries—not too sure, I never took anatomy or geography) of the largest city in the world in one short paragraph is just as hard as trying to swim to Japan from California.
-But I’ll do my best!
-Class time was short, in all honesty you spend almost no time in the classroom and all the time exploring the city, going on trips or just hanging out (but the learning part is real—I had friends go from not knowing ANY Japanese to having conversations in only one semester, these professors really know what they’re doing).
-Not only was class short though, it was also really fun, the professors know that we’re studying abroad and the last thing we want to do is sit in class so we went on field trips to places we as foreigners never would have thought to go (and they were amazing), the lectures were always done with a large amount of passion and zeal so even the earliest class at 10:05 was a blast.
+Describing my study abroad experience at Toyo University, located in the heart (or one of the major arteries—I'm not too sure; I never took anatomy or geography) of the largest city in the world, in one short paragraph was as hard as trying to swim to Japan from California.
+But I did my best!
+Class time was short; in all honesty, I spent almost no time in the classroom and all my time exploring the city, going on trips, or just hanging out.
+(But the learning part was real—I had friends who went from not knowing ANY Japanese to having conversations in only one semester; those professors really knew what they were doing.)
+Not only was class time brief, but it was also really fun.
+The professors understood that we were studying abroad and that the last thing we wanted to do was sit in class, so we went on field trips to places we, as foreigners, never would have thought to visit (and they were amazing!).
+The lectures were delivered with a large amount of passion and zeal, so even the earliest class at 10:05 was a blast.

-For field trips we went to places like the Cup Ramen Museum where we got to make our very own ramen noodles and the Disaster Prevention Museum where we experienced a simulated earthquake and got to wear full-body rain suits to experience typhoon conditions!
-Living in the city was one of the greatest decisions I’ve ever made.
-I honestly didn’t think I’d like it at first, I mean, I chose to go to UVM because it was a campus and not exactly a city but still a “city”.
-But Tokyo is amazing, I would have days where I’d want to do something but wouldn’t know what and I would just go for a walk down to the park and there’d be some kind of festival going on or I’d find some side street that I’d never seen before and venture down it to find some historical place, shrine, or small museum.
-I lived there for a year and there’s honestly so much that I have never and probably will never see just because it’s so vast and there’s always new things to see and do.
-But, one thing that I want you to take away from this is, everyone will say “It’ll change your life” but that’s not it, “Japan” doesn’t change your life, YOU change your life in Japan and it makes everything worthwhile.
+For field trips, we visited places like the Cup Ramen Museum, where we got to make our own ramen noodles, and the Disaster Prevention Museum, where we experienced a simulated earthquake and wore full-body rain suits to experience typhoon conditions!
+Living in the city was one of the greatest decisions I made.
+I honestly didn’t think I would like it at first; I chose to go to UVM because it was a campus and not exactly a city, but still a “city.”
+However, Tokyo was amazing.
+There were days when I wanted to do something but didn’t know what, so I would just go for a walk to the park, and there would be some kind of festival going on, or I would find a side street I had never seen before and venture down it to discover some historical site, shrine, or small museum.
+I lived there for a year, and there was honestly so much I never saw and probably would never see, just because it was so vast and there were always new things to do and see.

 Ciara Ertle '17

-We had an incredible 5 months.
-We lived in a sharehouse apartment in Asakusa and got to meet people from all over the world.
+We had an incredible five months.
+We lived in a share house apartment in Asakusa and got to meet people from all over the world.
 We took Japanese classes during the week and explored Japan every weekend.
-We even got part time jobs as English conversation tutors at our university.
+We even got part-time jobs as English conversation tutors at our university.
 We had so many fun new experiences and were very sad to leave Japan when the semester finished.
-So much so, that after being back in the US for a little while, I knew I wanted to try to return to Japan.
-I applied to the JET Program, a program that assigns English speakers to be Assistant Language Teachers in Japanese public schools.
+So much so, that after being back in the U.S. for a little while, I knew I wanted to try to return to Japan.
+I applied to the JET Program, a program that assigned English speakers to be Assistant Language Teachers in Japanese public schools.
 When the March results came out, I was ecstatic to find out that I was assigned to be one out of the 84 English teachers living and working in Takasaki, Gunma.
-I have currently been teaching at my elementary school here for 8 months and I love it so much that I just recently decided to stay here a second year.
-Since I work at an elementary school, I am actually more of a T1 teacher instead of an assistant, meaning I plan and run all my own lessons (about 16 a week) with the assistance of the home room teachers.
-But I love every second of it.
-I work at a smaller school with about 200 kids.
-So now I have 200 little best friends that love to play English games with me, bring me random rock and acorn gifts after recess, play tag and dodgeball with me outside, draw Pokémon with me, and play seemingly endless games of Rock Paper Scissors.
-I feel so lucky that I am happy to go to work every morning because of these crazy amazing kids, and I am so glad I pushed myself to have a completely new and scary adventure.
-Of course living alone in a foreign country can be very difficult at times, but I think that the experiences I have here will be some of the most important of my life.
+I have been teaching at my elementary school there for eight months, and I loved it so much that I just recently decided to stay there for a second year.
+Since I worked at an elementary school, I was actually more of a T1 teacher instead of an assistant, meaning I planned and ran all my own lessons (about 16 a week) with the assistance of the homeroom teachers.
+But I loved every second of it.
+I worked at a smaller school with about 200 kids.
+So now I had 200 little best friends who loved to play English games with me, brought me random rock and acorn gifts after recess, played tag and dodgeball with me outside, drew Pokémon with me, and played seemingly endless games of Rock-Paper-Scissors.
+I felt so lucky that I was happy to go to work every morning because of these crazy amazing kids, and I was so glad I pushed myself to have a completely new and scary adventure.
+Of course, living alone in a foreign country could be very difficult at times, but I thought that the experiences I had there would be some of the most important of my life.

 Christopher Mahmood "17